viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 </div>

 It is powered separately from the rest of the robot.
-We won't attempt to resurrect it, but go for it if you like, and tell us how it goes!
+We won't attempt to resurrect it, but if you do tell us how it goes!

 There is a panel in the middle of Omnibot's back with a few switches and a number of ports.
 With a screwdriver, open this panel.
-This compartment is a nice size for our battery pack, and you will see a barrel jack that we'll later use to plug the battery pack into.
+This compartment is a good size for our battery pack, and you will see a barrel jack that we'll later use to plug the battery pack into.
 Leave this panel open as we move to the next steps.

 ## Transformation

 Now is the time to give the Omnibot new life as MAIV (Modernized with AI and Viam).
 This will take some surgery - but fortunately its all low-risk.
-Just remember to set aside any screws you remove in a place where they will not get lost - you may want to label where each screw belongs as well.
+Just remember to set aside any screws you remove in a place where they remain organized and will not get lost.

 <div class="td-max-width-on-larger-screens">
 <img src="../../img/maiv/maiv_surgery.jpg" alt="Omnibot 2000 taken apart." title="Omnibot 2000 taken apart." style="max-width: 400px;" />